Waitakere Hospital Maternity Services | Waitematā

 Maternity Services at Waitakere Hospital

-Waitakere Hospital provides a primary and secondary maternity facility for women with low risk pregnancies.
+Waitakere Hospital provides a primary and secondary maternity facility for women with lower risk pregnancies.
 The Special Care Baby Unit can accommodate babies over 32 weeks' gestation.
 Women who are expected to have complications or are at risk of requiring an Intensive Care Unit are advised to give birth at North Shore Hospital.
 National Women’s Health at Auckland City Hospital provides tertiary-level care.

 Community Services

 Liaison Midwife - finding a midwife can be a very confusing and stressful time, especially for first time mothers or those who have found the system has changed since their last child.
-The Liaison Midwife informs women of their choices as to who can provide them with pregnancy care.
-The Liaison Midwife will also discuss what may suit each individual woman best and make the appropriate referrals to ensure antenatal care begins.
+The liaison midwife informs women of their choices as to who can provide them with pregnancy care.
+The liaison midwife will also discuss what may suit each individual woman best and make the appropriate referrals to ensure antenatal care begins.

 Community Midwifery - this team of midwives provides support for the antenatal clinics and provides antenatal and postnatal care for women unable to register with an LMC in West Auckland.